ni/VireoSDK/CONTRIBUTING.md

 ## Connect fork to CI servers

-Vireo uses Travis and AppVeyor to build and test the Vireo source code automatically when changes are made.
+Vireo uses Travis and AppVeyor to build and test the Vireo source code automatically whenever changes are made.
 You are encouraged to push changes to your fork when you have changes and to make branches for experiments.
 The fork is your playground for development and experimentation.